Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 This device counts the box edges with a laser counter.
 Once the count is reached, a first belt section is stopped to block the incoming shingle.
 A second belt section is accelerated to pull the boxes into the downstream unit.
 Once the shingle separation is complete, the two sections start back.

-Despite being a requirement as part of every fully automated solution, there are many other ways of doing this process.
+Despite being a requirement as part of every fully automatic packer on the market, there are many other ways of doing this process.

-Be sure to ask your machine manufacturer about the requirements of their counting and separating systems.
+Be sure to ask your folder-gluer packer manufacturer about the requirements of their counting and separating systems.

-Below are 5 vital questions you should ask your machine manufacturer about:
+Below are 5 vital questions you should ask your packer manufacturer about:

-These considerations will signal to you how versatile and fitting a machine manufacturer’s solution is.
+These considerations will signal to you how versatile and fitting a packer manufacturer’s solution is.

-No — we aren’t the best machine makers/installers for every person out there, but we’ve integrated all those considerations into our equipment design along with the cost, manufacturing process and footprint to provide you with a solution that would be tailored to your specific needs.
+No — we aren’t the best folder-gluer packer manufacturers and installers for every company out there, but we’ve integrated all those considerations into the design of our equipment along with the cost, manufacturing process and footprint to provide you with a solution that would be tailored to your specific needs.

 The final problem is an implication of the general principle of automating your post-gluing process.

-Add to this the fact that increasing the speed will definitely lead to new challenges at the folder-gluer thereby causing a larger amount of rejects.
+Add to this the fact that increasing the speed will definitely pose new bottlenecks for your folder-gluer thereby causing a larger amount of rejects.

 So, if you produce more rejects with less time for inspection then you could end up shipping rejects to your client which is something you certainly do not want to be doing.